w3plan/jsdump-web/doc/document.md

   Prints entries in assigned type to the console.

   Parameters
-  > obj -- An object which should be processed.<br>
+  > obj - An object which should be processed.<br>
-  > proptype -- One of 'primitive', 'function', 'class', 'indexedCollection', 'keyedCollection' and 'others', the default value is 'function'.<br>
+  > proptype - One of 'primitive', 'function', 'class', 'indexedCollection', 'keyedCollection' and 'others', the default value is 'function'.<br>
-  > hiddenKeys  -- An optional array of keys that would be ignored in dumped out content, the default value is [].<br>
+  > hiddenKeys  - An optional array of keys that would be ignored in dumped out content, the default value is [].<br>
-  > color -- true to print color text, false to print text without color, he default value is false.
+  > color - true to print color text, false to print text without color, the default value is false.

 **typeEntriesPage(obj, propType = 'function', raw = false, hiddenKeys = [])**<br>
   Prints the entries information of an object by assigned property type to a new page.
 This API requires the browser to open a pop-up window.

   Parameters
-  > obj -- An object which should be processed.<br>
+  > obj - An object which should be processed.<br>
-  > propType -- One of 'primitive', 'function', 'class', 'indexedCollection', 'keyedCollection', 'others', the default value is 'function'.<br>
+  > propType - One of 'primitive', 'function', 'class', 'indexedCollection', 'keyedCollection', 'others', the default value is 'function'.<br>
-  > raw -- An optional boolean for the format of dumped out content, the default value is false to output content with style.<br>
+  > raw - An optional boolean for the format of dumped out content, the default value is false to output content with style.<br>
-  > hiddenKeys -- An optional array of keys that would be ignored in dumped out content, the default value is [].
+  > hiddenKeys - An optional array of keys that would be ignored in dumped out content, the default value is [].

 **sourcePrint(obj, prop = 'constructor')**<br>